mehnoorsiddiqui/anypoint-and-apimatic-docs-workflow/README.md

 For trying out the Autocatalog CLI you need to download the LTS version of node and install the [CLI](https://docs.mulesoft.com/exchange/apicat-install-api-catalog-cli)

-- Open the API spec in VS code or in any IDE you love.
+- Open the API spec in Visual Studio Code or any other related IDE.
 - Create a `descriptor file` manually or using the [CLI](https://docs.mulesoft.com/exchange/apicat-create-descriptor-file-cli)
 - Add the SDK links to documentation pages of the API from the above published developer portal
 - Enable API Catalog Contributor from access management of your Anypoint account.